Asma-Jamshidian2007/Asma-Jamshidian2007/README.md

 > I'm currently studying computer at Ariana Technical and Vocational School!
 > I am interested in learning everything and trying new thing!
 >
-> At the end,coding is a part of my heart 🫀👩‍💻
+> Coding is a part of my heart 🫀👩‍💻
 ---
 <br>